Death of Nemes Tarimo

-On 24 October 2022, Nemes Raymond Tarimo, a Tanzanian student and foreign expatriates in Russo-Ukrainian War was killed while fighting for the Wagner Group in September 2022.
+On 24 October 2022, Nemes Raymond Tarimo, a Tanzanian student and foreign expatriate in the Russo-Ukrainian War, was killed while fighting for the Wagner Group in September 2022.
 He was confirmed dead on October 24 when the Federal News Agency reported that he had died near Bakhmut, the scene of intense fighting in recent months.

 Background

 Nemes Tarimo, a Tanzanian former student at Moscow Technological University who had previously received a seven-year jail term in January, 2021 on drugs-related offences.

 Disappearance and death

 Tarimo was allegedly embedded with Ukrainian-backed combatants in Ukraine.
 His family members confirmed they last heard from him in early October 2022 when he had said he had agreed to sign up with the Russian mercenary group Wagner in exchange for being released from Russian prison and paid after fighting for Russia in Ukraine.
 Later the family learnt he died at the end of October while on a combat mission in Ukraine with Wagner.
 News of Tarimo's death circulated on social media with a video showing Russian men in military outfits holding candles around what was purportedly his casket.
 In the video, a picture of Tarimo, two medals, and a certificate were placed on the casket, which is draped with a flag of the Wagner Group.